MsManish09/ShoppyGlobe_E-com-App/README.md

 - **ShoppyGlobe Backend – Node.js & Express API** — Overview
   shoppyGlobel / backend repository contains the backend APIs for the ShoppyGlobe e-commerce application, built using Node.js, Express.js, MongoDB, and JWT authentication.
+  - MVCR architecture is used to create the backend.

 **The backend handles**: